ProfSynapse/claudesidian-mcp/README.md

 ### Available Agents and Their Modes

-The plugin features seven specialized agents, each handling a specific domain of functionality:
+The plugin features six specialized agents, each handling a specific domain of functionality:

 #### 1. ContentManager Agent
 The ContentManager agent provides operations for reading and editing notes in the vault (combines functionality of the previous NoteEditor and NoteReader agents).